lampska/Wallarm-Solutions-Engineer-Challenge/README.md

 helm install ingress-nginx ingress-nginx/ingress-nginx --version 4.11.8 --namespace ingress-nginx --create-namespace
 ```

-Verification -- please note nginx 404 error code is expected at this phase as there are no backend apps/apis running & routes yet.
+Verification -- please note curl nginx 404 error code is expected at this phase, as there are no backend apps/apis running & routes yet.
 We are simply verifying the ingress is up and working.

 ```bash
 kubectl get service --namespace ingress-nginx